MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 The codes cover two settings:

-1. Univariate time series
+1. Univariate time series:
    A single noisy signal is denoised over time.

-2. Graph-time or multivariate time series
+2. Graph-time or multivariate time series:
    Several time series are observed on graph nodes and denoised jointly using both time and graph relationships.

 The repository includes ADMM-based implementations and CVX/CVXPY-based implementations.